 Equipped with the STARVIS 2.1 megapixel sensor, both cameras of the BlackVue DR750S-2CH record at 60 frames per second with a 1080p resolution.
 Wide field of view is seen as the lens captures 139 degrees, making for a slight fish-eye distortion in the footage.
 However, this small hiccup is easily overcome by the dash cam’s ability to record great quality videos in both day and night settings.

 With HD video recording, you are assured of crystal clear images and video both on the road and in the cabin.
 The BlackVue DR750S-2CH really delivers sharp, quality images and video on both its cameras.
+You can also find comparable quality in our guide to top-rated front and rear dashcams.

 Enhanced Night Vision